bitshifter/bitshifter.github.io/_drafts/raytracing-in-a-weekend.md

 This post will describe how I went about translating a C++ project to Rust, so it's really intended to be an introduction to Rust for C++ programmers.
 I will introduce some of the Rust features I used and how they compare to both the C++ used in RTIAW's code and C++ features that are similar to Rust.
 I probably won't talk about ray tracing much at all so if you are interested in learning about that I recommend reading Peter's book!

 Additionally neither the book C++ or my Rust are optimized code, Aras's blog series covers a lot of different optimizations he's performed, I have not done that yet.
-My Rust implementation does appear to perform faster than he C++ implementation (~40 seconds compared to ~90 seconds for a similar sized scene).
+My Rust implementation does appear to perform faster than the C++ (~40 seconds compared to ~90 seconds for a similar sized scene).
 I have not investigated why this is the case, but I have some ideas which will be covered later.
 I mostly wanted to check that my code was in the same ball park and it certainly seems to be.

 ## Materials